cakephp/docs/en/tutorials-and-examples/cms/database.rst

         ];
     }

-Our entity is quite slim right now, and we've only setup the ``_accessible`` property which controls how properties can be modified by :ref:`entities-mass-assignment`.
+Right now, our entity is quite slim; we've only set up the ``_accessible`` property, which controls how properties can be modified by :ref:`entities-mass-assignment`.

-We can't do much with our models right now, so next we'll create our first :doc:`Controller and Template </tutorials-and-examples/cms/articles-controller>` to allow us to interact with our model.
+We can't do much with our models yet.
+Next, we'll create our first :doc:`Controller and Template </tutorials-and-examples/cms/articles-controller>` to allow us to interact with our model.